jembi/hearth/config/config.md

 * `server.fhirVersion` e.g. "dstu2" - the fhirVersion to configure Hearth for.
 Valid  options: `dstu2`, `stu3`
 * `mongodb.url` e.g. "mongodb://localhost/hearth" - the mongo connection url used to connect to the mongo database
 * `authentication.authWindowSeconds` e.g. 10 - Only used when `authentication.type` = `openhim-style`, it describes the maximum amount of time to pass before a request using this auth style is no longer valid.
 * `authentication.type` e.g. "disabled" - the authentication type to use.
 Valid options: `disabled`, `jwt` or `openhim-style`.
-OpenHIM style is th same auth mechanism that the OpenHIM project uses.
+OpenHIM style is the same auth mechanism that the OpenHIM project uses.
 See [here](http://openhim.readthedocs.io/en/latest/dev-guide/api-ref.html#initial-authentication-notification).
 For `jwt` see the following JWT options to configure how you use JWTs within Hearth.
 * `authentication.enablePublicUserCreation` e.g. false - enables anyone to create users in hearth via the API, basically disabled authentication for create user endpoints.
 * `authentication.secret` e.g. "super_secret" - deprecated, previously used for jwt secrets.
 Now use `authentication.jwt.secret`.
 * `authentication.jwt.algorithm` e.g. "HS256" - the JWT algorithm to use for signing and verification